StarRocks/starrocks/docs/loading/Spark-connector-starrocks.md

     "starrocks.password"=""
     );

-    -- 2. insert two rows into the table
+    -- 2. Insert two rows into the table.
     INSERT INTO `score_board` VALUES (5, "starrocks", 100), (6, "spark", 100);
     ```